© Crown copyright 2019

 - understand specific activities which can prevent, protect, and promote the best start in life

-- providing public health protective and preventive advice and interventions as part of antenatal care pathway
+- providing public health protective and preventive advice and interventions, as part of antenatal care pathway

-- giving advice on nutrition and physical exercise; energy needs do not change in the first 6 months of pregnancy and increase only slightly in the last 3 months, by around 200 calories per day
+- giving advice on nutrition and physical activity; energy needs do not change in the first 6 months of pregnancy and increase only slightly in the last 3 months, by around 200 calories per day

 - giving advice on folic acid and vitamin supplements